bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-v24-bug.md

 And then you can do two things to your users.
 You can say, tough, just download version 25 if you want that bug fixed.
 But then they have to download all these new changes in version 25, which people don't like.
-So there will also be version 24.0.1, which only fixes the bugs, but doesn't have any of the other new changes.
+So there will also be version 24.1, which only fixes the bugs, but doesn't have any of the other new changes.
 That's called backporting.

 Aaron van Wirdum: 00:21:06

 Sjors, I just want you to tell our listeners that Bitcoin Core 24.0.1 is clean and we're ready for the new year.
-We're ready for Bitcoin Core...
-No, we're ready for 2023 with Bitcoin Core 24.0.1.
+We're ready for 2023 with Bitcoin Core 24.0.1.

 Sjors Provoost: 00:21:20

-Well, all I can tell you is that currently there is a milestone called 24.0.1 and it doesn't have any bugs in it.
+Well, all I can tell you is that currently there is a milestone called 24.1 and it doesn't have any bugs in it.

 Aaron van Wirdum: 00:21:27